Sunburn & Your Skin

 Young skin heals faster than older skin, but it is also less able to protect itself from injury, including injury from the sun.

 Babies under 6 months of age should never be exposed to the sun.
 Babies older than 6 months should be protected from the sun, and wear UV-blocking sunglasses to protect their eyes.
 If your child becomes sunburned, follow these guidelines:

 - For a baby less than 1 year old, sunburn should be treated as an emergency.
 Call your doctor immediately.

 - For a child 1 year or older, call your doctor if there is severe pain, blistering, lethargy or fever over 101○ F (38.3○ C).

 - Sunburn can cause dehydration.
-Give your child water or juice to replace body fluids, especially if the child is not urinating regularly.
+Give your child water or juice to replace body fluids.
+Contact the doctor if the child is not urinating regularly; this is an emergency.

 - Dabbing on plain calamine lotion may help, but don’t use one with an added antihistamine.

 - Do not apply alcohol, which can overcool the skin.

 - Do not use any medicated cream such as hydrocortisone or benzocaine unless instructed by your pediatrician.

 - Keep your child out of the sun entirely until the sunburn heals.